SaberMod/GCC_SaberMod/gcc-4_8/gcc/config/arm/unspecs.md

 			; that.
   UNSPEC_UNALIGNED_STORE ; Same for str/strh.
   UNSPEC_PIC_UNIFIED    ; Create a common pic addressing form.
+  UNSPEC_PROLOGUE_USE   ; As USE insns are not meaningful after reload,
+                        ; this unspec is used to prevent the deletion of ; instructions setting registers for EH handling ; and stack frame generation.
+Operand 0 is the ; register to "use".
   UNSPEC_LL		; Represent an unpaired load-register-exclusive.
   UNSPEC_VRINTZ         ; Represent a float to integral float rounding
                         ; towards zero.